Top 5 Website Tips, Tricks & Digital Stories: May 2021 Edition

-The general idea being, that we are all in danger of spreading ourselves too thin – and diluting our brand in the process – by blasting content across numerous social channels with no clear strategy in place.
+The general idea is, that we are all in danger of spreading ourselves too thin – and diluting our brand in the process – by blasting content across numerous social channels with no clear strategy in place.

 It’s easy to see how brands find themselves in a position where they feel the need to be creating content on a daily basis and publishing that content to as many platforms as they can.

-The pressure of competition alone fuels this approach to many brands digital content marketing strategy, resulting in many losing sight of their original goals.
+The pressure of competition alone fuels this approach to many brands’ digital content marketing strategy, resulting in many losing sight of their original goals.

 Joe’s article goes into far more detail than outlined above and is well worth a read, but we have a few tips to get you started.